stateful/docs.runme.dev/docs/guide/devcontainer.md

 # Running Runme in a DevContainer

-## Introduction

 In the development process, the goal extends beyond having working and scalable software but simplifying routine tasks to reduce complexity.

 For engineers, the solution would be to document processes for handling incidents and automating everyday operations.
 As organizations seek to replace manual processes with executable code, runbooks have become more essential.

-[Runme](https://runme.dev/) is a tool that lets you run step-by-step processes, both manually and automatically, making it easier to handle and automate tasks.
-It's like a one-stop solution to speed up your development and operation processes.
+[Runme](https://runme.dev/) enables you to execute interactive runbooks using Markdown.
+With Runme, you can write codes and commands inside your Markdown file and execute them automatically, making it easier to handle and automate tasks.
+It is a one-stop solution for documenting your entire development process and optimizing your workflow.

-In this, we will give you a step-by-step guide on how to integrate Dev Container into your Runme and perform awesome actions.
+In this, we will provide a step-by-step guide to integrating a Dev container into your Runme and performing incredible actions.

 At the end of this guide you will learn how to: